Actindo-AG/Documentation/Fulfillment/UserInterface/03b_PackagingTypes.md

     Select the checkbox to display the editing toolbar.

 - [EDIT]
-    Click this button to edit the selected package type.
-This button is only displayed if a single checkbox in the list of package types is selected.
-Alternatively, you can click directly a row in the list to edit a package type.
-The *Edit package type* view is displayed.
+    Click this button to edit the selected packaging type.
+This button is only displayed if a single checkbox in the list of packaging types is selected.
+Alternatively, you can click directly a row in the list to edit a packaging type.
+The *Edit packaging type* view is displayed.

 - [DELETE]
-    Click this button to delete one or several selected package types.
+    Click this button to delete one or several selected packaging types.

-The list displays all package types.
+The list displays all packaging types.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

 - *ID*
-    Package type identification number.
+    Packaging type identification number.
 The ID number is automatically assigned by the system.

 - *Name*
-    Package type name.
+    Packaging type name.

 - *Active*
-    Package type status.
+    Packaging type status.
 The following statuses are displayed:
     - ![Status](../../Assets/Icons/Check.png "[Status]") (Checkmark)
-    The package type is active.
+    The packaging type is active.
     - ![Status](../../Assets/Icons/Cross02.png "[Status]") (Cross)
-    The package type is inactive.
+    The packaging type is inactive.

 - *Connection*
     Connection name.